-RESOURCES Call 911 for all emergencie SCHOOL DISTRICT COMMUNITY $ \cdot $ Fire Evacuation Plan & Procedures • Local Law Enforcement • School Cancellation Plan • Local Fire Department • Community Notification/Media Plans • Local Rescue Squad • Student Release Procedures • County Emergency Coordinator • Sheltering Plans • Insurance Company Representative • Crisis Plan Response Action Guidelines Authority 1 Upon discovery or detection of smoke or fire activat e the Staff fire alarm system.
-If the alarm is activated from an ı , Ц unknown source, proceed as if there is a fire, 2.
-Evacuate the building using established fire evacuati ion Staff Ц procedures.
+RESOURCES Call 911 for all emergencies SCHOOL DISTRICT COMMUNITY Fire Evacuation Plan & Procedures Local Law Enforcement ٠ School Cancellation Plan Local Fire Department • • Community Notification/Media Plans Local Rescue Squad • Student Release Procedures County Emergency Coordinator • • Sheltering Plans Insurance Company Representative .
+Crisis Plan Response Action Guidelines Authority Upon discovery or detection of smoke or fire activate the Staff fire alarm system.
+If the alarm is activated from an unknown source, proceed as if there is a fire, 2.
+Staff Evacuate the building using established fire evacuation procedures.
 Notify the Principal.
 3. Call 911.
 Establish a command post and activate the Incident Commander incident command team.
-Notify the Superintendent. Ĺ 4.
-Move all students and staff safely away from the built .
-Safety Officer Ц Ensure that individuals do not congregate in areas w Ц they may be at risk from responding emergency equi ipmen ıt. ; 5.
-Upon arrival of Fire Department personnel inform the neir Liaison Officer incident commander of the situation and follow any instructions that are given.
-L 6.
-If damage or injuries have been sustained, reference Planning & Intelligence Ц "Structural Failure" or Multiple Casualty" in the Bui & District Level IC L Ц level Safety Plan. ' 7.
-Depending on the extent of the incident the school n nay ha District Level IC, to implement one or more of the following: Planning & Intelligence ' • Crisis Plan and Public Information • School Cancellation/Go Home Plan .
-Sheltering Plans Community Notification/Media Plans 8.
-'When the operation has been concluded implement Superintendent and or П Aftermath and Recovery Plan.
-Resume normal opera Building Principal
+Notify the Superintendent.
+4. Safety Officer Move all students and staff safely away from the building.
+Ensure that individuals do not congregate in areas where they may be at risk from responding to emergency equipment.
+5. Upon arrival of Fire Department personnel inform their Liaison Officer incident commander of the situation and follow any instructions that are given.
+If damage or injuries have been sustained, reference Planning & Intelligence 6.
+"Structural Failure" or Multiple Casualty" in the Building-& District Level IC level Safety Plan.
+7. Depending on the extent of the incident the school may have District Level IC. to implement one or more of the following: Planning & Intelligence Crisis Plan and Public Information • School Cancellation/Go Home Plan Sheltering Plans Community Notification/Media Plans

+Superintendent and or